MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2b.md

 ---
-title: Deploy Azure Kubernetes Service (AKS) hybrid using PowerShell
+title: Deploy AKS infrastructure using PowerShell
-description: Evaluate AKS hybrid, Step 2a - Deploy AKS hybrid on your Windows Virtual Machine by using PowerShell.
+description: Evaluate AKS hybrid, Step 2a - Deploy AKS on your Windows Virtual Machine by using PowerShell for your AKS hybrid evaluation.
 author: sethmanheim
 ms.topic: conceptual
-ms.date: 10/05/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 08/29/2022
 ms.reviewer: oadeniji
-#Intent: As an IT Pro, I need to learn how to deploy AKS hybrid in an Azure Virtual Machine.
+#Intent: As an IT Pro, I need to learn how to deploy AKS in an Azure Virtual Machine.
 #Keyword: Azure Virtual Machine deployment, Evaluate AKS hybrid in Azure
 ---

-# Deploy Azure Kubernetes Service (AKS) hybrid using PowerShell
+# Deploy AKS infrastructure using PowerShell

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-With your Windows Server Hyper-V host up and running, you can now deploy AKS hybrid.
+With your Windows Server Hyper-V host up and running, you can now deploy AKS.
 You'll first use PowerShell to deploy the AKS management cluster on your Windows Server Hyper-V host, and finally, deploy a target cluster, onto which you can test deployment of a workload.

 > [!NOTE]
-> If you prefer to use Windows Admin Center, see [Deploy AKS hybrid using Windows Admin Center](aks-hci-evaluation-guide-2a.md).
+> If you prefer to use Windows Admin Center, see [Deploy AKS infrastructure using Windows Admin Center](aks-hci-evaluation-guide-2a.md).

 ## Architecture